-It won’t be long before we are switching our thermostats to provide us warmer air and make our homes nice and cozy during the colder temps.
-And warmer air means drier air that can affect our overall health.
-You may have never contemplated monitoring humidity levels inside, or maybe you’re trying to find just the ideal balance.
+It won’t be long before we are switching our thermostats to offer us warmer air and make our homes nice and cozy during the colder temps.
+And warmer air equates to drier air that can impact our overall health.
+You may have never contemplated monitoring humidity levels in your home, or maybe you’re trying to find just the ideal balance.
 We’ve talked about the benefits of a whole-home humidifier from reducing the chances of getting sick to helping with your skin.
-But how do you know which system is the best for your house?
+But how do you know which system is the best for you?

-If you aren’t familiar, a whole-home humidifier utilizes water directly from your water supply and the water panel only needs to be changed a couple times throughout the heating season.
-There are more up-front costs to start, but there is less maintenance, lower energy costs and mold prevention in the long-run.
+If you aren’t familiar, a whole-home humidifier uses water directly from your water supply and the water panel only needs to be changed a couple times during the heating season.
+There are more up-front costs to start, but there is less maintenance, lower energy costs and mold prevention down the road.

 There are a couple items you’ll need to consider when looking at a whole-home humidifier.

 - Size—The humidifier’s capacity and size is based on gallons per day of operation.
-One way to find out what size you want is to take your total floor area and multiply it by the height of the ceiling.
-This will help determine how many gallons per hour is needed and be a guide as you review your options.
+One way to find out what size you want is to take your total floor area and multiply it by the height of your ceiling.
+This will help determine how many gallons per hour is needed and be a guide as you consider your options.

 All homes and families are different.
-Our team at Service Experts Heating & Air Conditioning can provide you with a home health report to help you select which humidifier is best for your home.
+Our team at Stevenson Service Experts can offer you a home health report to help you determine which humidifier is appropriate for your home.
 And our assessment will make sure you are getting the best solution to fit your current HVAC system.
-We want to make sure you rest easy during the colder weather and that you have the support you need to maintain proper indoor air quality.
-You can reach us at or go to our online scheduler to make an appointment.
+We want to make sure you rest easy during the cooler season and that you have the support you need to maintain proper indoor air quality.
+You can reach us at 614-334-3192 or go to our online scheduler to make an appointment.